nickelpro/vito.nyc/content/posts/keyword-bureaucracy/index.md

 subtitle: "The Limits, or Lack Thereof, of Bureaucratic Powers"
 date: 2021-04-21T20:39:29-04:00
 draft: false
+epigraph: "This post is was written rather hastily as a college essay writing assignment and is not reflective of anything other than the imminent deadline."
 ---

 > The bureaucracy is expanding to meet the needs of the expanding bureaucracy.
 >
 > — Oscar Wilde

-_This post is was written rather hastily as a college essay writing assignment and not reflective of anything other than the imminent deadline.
-This note was added after is was graded._ 🙂

 Bureaucracy in the mind of the average American is typically a _prescriptive_ arm of government.
 It is the clerk at the DMV, demanding yet one more proof of